Farukhmujeeb19/Chess_Game/README.md

 # Chess_Game
-A chess game using python
+A chess game using JAVASCRIPT.